3DStreet/3dstreet-docs/2024-06-25-geospatial-pro-launch-feature-early-access.md

 ## New objects

 You’ve also suggested new 3D models as options to include in your projects.
 Stay tuned to see what new models we’re launching thanks to the support of our Pro users!
-(That beautiful side loading garbage truck is a good preview!)
+(That beautiful side-loading garbage truck is a good preview!)

 ## Make it happen